< Back

 DrySkin

-It’s hard to believe that winter is already here.
-As the year wraps up, soon we’ll be celebrating the holidays and fall will give way to the colder winter months—which can be tough on our skin.
-When the temperatures plummet, the heat turns on, the humidity drops and we take hotter showers, our skin is robbed of its moisture, often resulting in dry skin.
+It’s hard to believe that winter is almost here.
+As the year wraps up, soon we’ll be celebrating the holidays, and fall will give way to the colder winter months—which can be tough on our skin.
+When the temperatures plummet, the heat turns on, the humidity drops, and we take hotter showers, our skin is robbed of its moisture, often resulting in dry skin.

 Dry Skin or Eczema?